jautung/quixo490/README.md

   - Ran `export MCTS_CACHE_HIT_CHECK=1 ; make && ./bin/quixo -l 5 -X mcts0,1000 -O opt -n 50`.
     - It appears that the cache hit percentage is less than 1% throughout the first 18 moves, but may increase to 5% to 10% for remaining moves (or it may stay around 1-2%).
 Overall, seems low.
     - Final cache size is approximately 650,000 to 750,000 to 950,000, which may be quite large (compared to the cache size for one move which is around 50,000.
-    - Will probably go with MCTS that does not persist cache through the moves.
+  - MCTS that does not persist cache through the moves now called `mcts`; and the persisting version now called `mcts-cache-persist`.
+    - `export MCTS_CACHE_HIT_CHECK=1 ; make && ./bin/quixo -l 5 -X mcts0,1000 -O opt -n 5` passes sanity checks, i.e. 0 cache hits and cache sizes are small.

 ## To Do / Next Steps
 1. **Analysis/improvement of Q-learning.**